The Luciferian Social Contract

 "Doesn't this invite crusades under a new name?"

 No. Jurisdiction is explicit.
 We refuse empire creep.
-Endless crusades are unsustainable corruption; the contract forbids them by design.
+Endless crusades are unsustainable corruption.
+The contract forbids them by design.

 The Ethic in One Breath

 Civilian safety is guaranteed.
-Citizen power is earned.

 Refusal to serve?
-Fine — enjoy the floor.
+Fine—enjoy the floor.

 Desire to rule?
 Prove you can carry cost.